kmb40/terraform-beginner-bootcamp-2023/docs/week-0.md

     - This will generate a changeset, about the state of your infrastructure and what will be changed.
 4. Ran the terraform approve command with `terraform apply --auto--approve`.
     - **Note:** `--auto--approve` automates the prompt for a Yes or No approval at the command prompt.
-5. A random bucket and name should have been generated.
+5. A random bucket name should have been generated.

 Resources:
 - Terraform Modules (collection of templates of terraform code, like a plugin) and Providers (integrated service providers).